 Why is Your AC Leaking Water?
 Learn About the Most Common Reasons

 Before you do anything else, turn your unit off as the water can cause damage to electrical parts, wiring and your home.
-If you don’t feel comfortable trying to diagnose the leak yourself, call an HVAC professional to find out why your AC is leaking water.
+If you don’t feel comfortable trying to diagnose the leak yourself, call a Tampa HVAC professional to find out why your AC is leaking water.

 1. Blocked or Rusted Drain Line